 Vegetarian options are available at Albert’s and all casual dining San Diego Zoo restaurants.
 If you have ingredient or gluten sensitivities, you can request an ingredient list.

 However, one of the reasons why you are allowed to bring your own food to San Diego Zoo is because as a nonprofit, they do not have the ability to customize dishes according to dietary restrictions at the time of ordering.
-And, remember that right now menus are more limited than they normally are.

 Albert’s Restaurant menu items are marked vegetarian, vegan or gluten-free.
 If you have food allergies, they ask that you alert your server, as here they can moderately customize dishes to taste and preferences.